-One of the first things you hear about when you start a blog is that you need to start collecting emails.
-We’re breaking down how to build an email list and get subscribers on your blog for new bloggers and anyone else struggling to get email subscribers.
+One of the first things you hear about when you begin blogging is that you need to start collecting emails ASAP.

-Setting up a simple email opt-in form in the early stages of building your blog is absolutely essential.
+Setting up a simple email opt-in form in the early stages of building your blog and collecting subscribers right away is absolutely essential.

 Here is an overview of what we will cover in this article:

-Before we dive into those differences, let’s chat briefly about the WHY we are doing this.
+Before we dive into those differences, let’s chat briefly about the WHY this is necessary.

 You will hear Alex and I say this a LOT here at Create and Go, but here it is again.

-There are three main reasons WHY email lists are so important, but here are the 3 most important.
+There are a TON reasons why email lists are so important, but here are the top 3.

 Email Lists Build Trust With Your Audience

 The first reason can be entirely summed up in one word: TRUST.